Zhobday/Zhobday/README.md

 - 👋 Hi, I’m @Zhobday
-- 👀 I’m interested in Node, Next, Typescript, Full-Stack Applications
+- 👀 I’m interested in Node, JavaScript and Python as a Web Service Tool
 - I work as a SaaS Product Owner
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to increase my knowledge in Web Application Deployment and AI Integration
 - 📫 How to reach me:  {"email":"zachobday0@gmail.com","linkedin":"https://www.linkedin.com/in/zac-hobday-42685b110/"}